manumorante/track-patients/README.md

 ## Key Decisions

-- Simple API simulation with consistent delays
+- **API Mock**: I assume the API part is less relevant to this challenge.
+I spent more time on it than I would have liked, but I'm happy with it.
+It's simple and functional.

-- **Hooks organized**: Each data operation has its own hook for better reusability.
+- **Organized Hooks**: Each data operation has its own hook for better reusability and better lifecycle control.
+By personal choice or habit, I've tried not to use any `useEffects`.

-- **Global state**: con Zustand, para gestionar y persistir todos los estados del UI.
+- **Global state**: Zustand to manage and persist all UI states.

 - **Local Database**: I take advantage of Zustand and its function of persisting in localStorage to save data so I can edit, create and simulate a database.